-The overall objective of this proposal is to engage 9th, 10th, and 11th grade URM students in Southeast Michigan in a community-based participatory research program focused on adolescent health.
-Through the Michigan Youth Health (#MYHealth) program, we will train URM students to be co-researchers who work alongside academic researchers, which will help them to envision themselves as scientists capable of positively impacting their communities.
-Our three specific aims are: 1) To promote URM high school students’ interest and ability to see themselves in STEM research careers through a mentored summer research experience in adolescent health research.
+The overall objective of this proposal is to engage high school students in Southeast Michigan in a community-based participatory research program focused on adolescent health.
+Through the Michigan Youth Health (MYHealth) program, we will train URM students to be co-researchers who work alongside academic researchers, which will help them to envision themselves as scientists capable of positively impacting their communities.
+MYHealth is a 3-phase program, aligned with our three specific aims are: 1) To promote URM high school students’ interest and ability to see themselves in STEM research careers through a mentored summer research experience in adolescent health research (Summer Launch).
 2) To develop URM youths’ researcher identities, science self-efficacy, and scientific literacy by engaging students as co-researchers in “Impact Projects” targeting academic, policy, community, and youth audiences.
 3) To increase URM students’ leadership and teamwork self-efficacy, participatory research skills, and science persistence by engaging them as “Peer Leaders” in summer and academic-year research programs.
 We will accomplish these aims by engaging a new cohort of URM high school students during each year of the five-year award period.

 Participants will complete up to three program components that become progressively more focused and advanced.
 First, all participating students will complete a 10-day “Summer Launch” to introduce them to health services research methodologies.
 Second, students will participate in 9-month virtual “Impact Projects” through which they will conduct their own research on adolescent health topics and disseminate findings to diverse audiences.
 Third, in Years 2-5 a subset of students (based on emerging research interest) will receive further training and mentorship through “Peer Leader” opportunities in their second year of participation.
 The proposed #MYHealth program will target core drivers of science persistence: interest in STEM research careers; researcher identity; self-efficacy in science, leadership, and teamwork; and scientific literacy.
 Students will directly collaborate with and be mentored by a #MYHealth faculty including investigators, community advisors, scientific advisors, and youth peers.
 If this project is successful, the #MYHealth program could ultimately have a significant and widespread impact on pervasive URM disparities in STEM research careers.